ledell/cvAUC/README.md

 You can install:

--   the latest released version from CRAN with
+-   the latest released version from CRAN with:

     ``` r
     install.packages("cvAUC")
     ```

--   the latest development version from GitHub with
+-   the latest development version from GitHub with:

     ``` r
-    if (packageVersion("devtools") < 1.6) {
-      install.packages("devtools")
-    }
-    devtools::install_github("ledell/cvAUC")
+    remotes::install_github("ledell/cvAUC")
     ```

 ## Using cvAUC